xbeat/Machine-Learning/README.md

 Introduction to Abstract Base Classes

 Abstract Base Classes (ABCs) provide a way to define interfaces in Python, enforcing a contract that derived classes must fulfill.
 They act as a blueprint for other classes, establishing a set of methods and properties that concrete implementations must provide.

+## Feature Scaling Methods in Machine Learning

+Understanding Feature Scaling Methods

+Feature scaling is a crucial preprocessing step in machine learning that transforms numerical features to a similar scale, improving model performance and convergence.
+The main techniques include normalization, standardization, and robust scaling.

 ## Understanding Optimizers in Neural Networks